csc301-fall-2021/assignment-2-13-oliphant0803-kaka0905/README.md

 ## Functionalities and Constraints
-More information for testing format can be checked via test/test.py
+More information for testing format can be checked via test/test.py We are checking the functionality of our program by sending request.post and check whether the resposne message is matched our expectation instead of testing the functions defined in app.py directly, since checking these functions is restricted to a connecting to our server, which means we still need to send request and get our response.

 ### Time Series Description (/time_series):
 GET method which returns a json instruction telling the user the steps to follow to begin with using time_series data.